VIDA-NYU/openclean-core/docs/source/profile.rst

 ==============

 openclean comes with pre-configured tools to profile datasets that help to report some actionable metrics.
-It also provides a fairly easy to implement interface for users to create/attach their own data profilers.
-A user can select the default profiler to get basic statistics (min/max, entropy, distinct values, datatypes etc) or plug in their own profilers for advanced computations.
+It also provides a fairly easy-to-implement interface for users to create/attach their own data profilers.
+A user can select the default profiler to get basic statistics (min/max, entropy, distinct values, datatypes, etc) or plug in their own profilers for advanced computations.

 We use a sample of NYC open data with completed job codes at various locations in New York City to demonstrate some examples.